linhaowei1/NLPDL-2025Fall/hw1/assignment1.md

 cd ..
 ```
-> It will take around 10 mins to download TinyStories.
-You can use a Hugging Face mirror (`export HF_ENDPOINT=...`) or aria2c to speed up the download.
+> It will take around 10 mins to download TinyStories using VPN.
+You can use a Hugging Face mirror (`export HF_ENDPOINT=...`) or `aria2c` to speed up the download.

 # 2 Byte-Pair Encoding (BPE) Tokenizer